muralidhar520/Machine-Learning/515k Hotel Reviews Data in Europe/Readme.md

-Acknowledgements:

-The data was scraped from Booking.com.
-All data in the file is publicly available to everyone already.
-Data is originally owned by Booking.com.
-Please contact me through my profile if you want to use this dataset somewhere else.

-Data Context

 This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe.
 Meanwhile, the geographical location of hotels are also provided for further analysis